Kaka Mallam Yale: Senate career

 As a senator, he did not initiate any bills, but occasionally contributed to debates.

-He is not seen as a major voice for his constituents.
+He was not seen as a major voice for his constituents.

 In an interview in August 2008 he defended the ANPP, but said it was unfortunate that the ANPP had joined Government of National Unity rather than acting as a true opposition party.

 In December 2008, he criticized the Nigerian National Petroleum Corporation, saying they did not have the technological capacity to locate oil in the Lake Chad basin, and recommended that private firms be given the job.

 He was seen as a possible successor to Borno state Governor, Ali Modu Sheriff in the 2011 elections but failed to achieve this.